ntotten-kainos/Agile-T2-Frontend/README.md

 1. Follow the steps in the above link to run the REST API

-How to start the nodejs-express-govuk-axios application
+How to start the Agile-T2-Frontend application
 ---

 1. Run `npm install` to build your application